To make the app better, Skype has announced a huge set of new features coming to the platform in the near future.

 According to The Verge, Microsoft is teasing plans for an “improved, faster, reliable and super modern-looking Skype”.

-The company said it has been listening to feedback and, over the next few months, will start rolling out changes to modernize Skype.
+The company said it has been listening to feedback and will start rolling out changes to modernize Skype over the next few months.

 The most important part of Skype, what Microsoft calls the call stage, is getting the most attention.
-The grid that’s displayed during calls will soon include everyone on a call, regardless of whether they have enabled video or not.
+The grid displayed during calls will soon include everyone on a call, regardless of whether they have enabled video.

-This puts all participants side by side, including your own video in the main interface, the report said.
+The report said that this puts all participants side by side, including your own video in the main interface.

 Microsoft is also adding new themes and layouts to this view, offering some much-needed customization to the main calling interface in Skype.